Woman experiencing sleep paralysis with astral body rising and shadow entity at foot of bed

 Why does sleep paralysis cause a feeling of pressure on the chest?

-This sensation, known historically as the “incubus” or “old hag” phenomenon, results from the combination of restricted breathing during REM sleep and the amygdala’s threat response activating while the chest muscles remain paralyzed.
-The culture names this weight differently—demonic, astral, or physiological—but the experience is universal.
+This sensation results from the combination of restricted breathing during REM sleep and the amygdala’s threat response activating while the chest muscles remain paralysed.
+The brain interprets the inability to breathe deeply as external pressure.
+Cultures name this weight differently–the incubus, the Old Hag, kanashibari–but the physiological mechanism is universal.

 How can I prevent sleep paralysis from happening?

-While irregular sleep patterns, stress, and supine sleeping positions correlate with episodes, prevention is not always desirable.
-The medical approach suppresses the threshold; the contemplative approach prepares for it.
-If cessation is necessary, regular sleep schedules, side-sleeping, and stress reduction may reduce frequency.
+While irregular sleep patterns, stress, and supine sleeping positions correlate with episodes, prevention is not always desirable for those working with threshold states.
+The medical approach suppresses the experience; the contemplative approach prepares for it.
+If cessation is necessary, regular sleep schedules, side-sleeping, stress reduction, and avoiding alcohol before bed may reduce frequency.

 Is sleep paralysis related to lucid dreaming?

 They share the same border territory.
 Both represent dissociations between consciousness and the physical body.
 Sleep paralysis is an involuntary threshold crossing; lucid dreaming is a cultivated one.
-Many practitioners use the paralysis state as a launchpad for conscious astral projection or dream yoga.
+Electrophysiologically, SP shows increased beta and low-gamma activity similar to lucid dreaming states.
+Many practitioners deliberately use the paralysis state as a launchpad for conscious astral projection or dream yoga.

 Are there dangers to experiencing sleep paralysis regularly?

-Unintegrated experiences can produce trauma, sleep disorders, or religious crisis.
-However, the greater danger may be medicalisation—suppressing these threshold encounters with medication eliminates the opportunity for integration.
-The middle path requires discrimination: acknowledging the physiology while exploring the meaning
+Unintegrated experiences can produce trauma, sleep disorders, anxiety, or religious crisis.
+However, the greater danger may be medicalisation–suppressing these threshold encounters with medication eliminates the opportunity for integration.
+The middle path requires discrimination: acknowledging the physiology while exploring the meaning.
+If episodes produce persistent distress or functional impairment, consult a sleep specialist.

 Further Reading